Runaway train with 1,000 passengers rolls for miles in India

 The train was eventually stopped after railway workers placed wooden wedges on the tracks, bringing it to a crunching halt.

-None of the estimated 1,000 passengers abroad the train were injured in the incident and the train reached its final destination two hours past its schedule, said Jaideep Gupta, a divisional railway manager in the Indian Railway's eastern branch.
+None of the estimated 1,000 passengers aboard the train were injured in the incident and the train reached its final destination two hours past its schedule, said Jaideep Gupta, a divisional railway manager in the Indian Railway's eastern branch.

 There remains confusion among officials as to the true number of passengers aboard the train, with East Coast Railway's chief public relations officer JP Mishra suggesting that several hundred passengers may have already exited the train prior to the carriages becoming detached from the engine and the true number may be closer to 500.